streamingfast/merger/DESIGN.md

 ### Providing unmerged blocks through GRPC

 * On request, the merger can send the accumulated irreversible blocks in the bundler through GRPC

+## OneBlock files naming

+{TIMESTAMP}-{BLOCKNUM}-{BLOCKIDSUFFIX}-{PREVIOUSIDSUFFIX}-{SOURCEID}.json.gz

+* TIMESTAMP: YYYYMMDDThhmmss.{0|5} where 0 and 5 are the possible values for 500-millisecond increments..
+* BLOCKNUM: 0-padded block number
+* BLOCKIDSUFFIX: [:8] from block ID
+* PREVIOUSIDSUFFIX: [:8] previousId for block
+* SOURCEID: freeform string to identify who wrote the file.
+This is useful if you want multiple extractors writing to the same one-block-file store without concurrency issues.
+It is not part of the canonical form of the one-block-file.

+Example:
+* 20170701T122141.0-0000000100-24a07267-e5914b39-extractor-0.json.gz
+* 20170701T122141.5-0000000101-dbda3f44-09f6d693-myhostname134.json.gz

+ fmt.Sprintf("%s.%01d", t.Format("20060102T150405"), t.Nanosecond()/100000000)